cloudevents/spec/spec.md

 ### event-type
 * Type: String
-* Description: Type of the event.
+* Description: Type of the event `data`.
 Producers can specify the format of this, depending on their service.
-This enables the interpretation of data, and can be used for routing, policy and more.
+This enables the interpretation of `data`, and can be used for routing, policy and more.
 * Constraints:
   * REQUIRED
   * MUST be a non-empty string